 The methodology includes the following components:

-- An algorithm for transformation of model equations into a data structure suitable for parallel evaluation
+- An algorithm for transformation of model equations into a data structure suitable for parallel evaluation on diverse types of computing devices

 - Data structures for model specification that contain all information required for numerical solution such as: